The business model of social media companies is to capture as much of their users’ attention as possible.

 Are addictive features inside digital products causing a public health problem?
 Is the attention economy’s model threatening our democracies and individuals’ freedom of choice?
 How can we measure, map and analyze the consequences of the attention economy on our...

-We are working on a methodology to help you analyze your behavior on a specific app by only making a subject access request (SAR).
+- Creating a methodology to help analyze user’s behavior on a specific app by only making a Subject Access Request (SAR).

 - Our work is the result of a collaboration between tech specialists, addictologists and social scientists.